anoopkcn/zenv/README.md

                             Registers the current directory as the project directory.

   deregister <env_name|id>  Remove an environment from the global registry.
+                            It does not remove the environment itself.

   version, -v, --version    Print the zenv version.

   help, --help              Show this help message.

 Options:
-  --force-deps              When used with setup command, it tries to install all specified dependencies
+  --force-deps              When used with setup command, it tries to install all dependencies
                             even if they are already provided by loaded modules.

   --no-host                 Bypass hostname validation and allow setup/register of an environment